usnistgov/OOF2/README.md

 current value of your path.
 The method for setting environment variables depends on which Unix shell you're using.)

-On Linux, if `<prefix>/lib` is not in the list of directories that the dynamic linker searches for libraries, you'll have to add it by setting the `LD_LIBRARY_PATH` environment variable.
-This should *not* be necessary on macOS.

 ### 7. Test

 If you want to test the installation, run `oof2-test` and